AI

 • Provider Status: green (active), yellow (cooldown), red (billing issue)

-• Request Logs: which provider handled each request
+• Request Logs: which provider handled each request, response time, status code

 No CLI commands needed — everything visible through the desktop GUI.